nuwave/lighthouse/docs/master/performance/n-plus-one.md

 Under the hood, Lighthouse will batch the relationship queries together in a single database query.

+If you require a relation to be loaded for some field, but do not wish to return the relationship itself, you can use the [`@with`](../api-reference/directives.md#with) directive.

 ## Data Loader

 `webonyx/graphql-php` allows deferring the actual resolution of a field until it is actually needed,